ICE9-Robotics/unitree_ros_to_real/README.md

 This package is base on [unitree_ros_to_real v3.8.0](https://github.com/unitreerobotics/unitree_ros_to_real/tree/v3.8.0), supporting only the Unitree Go1 quadruped.

 # Introduction
-This ROS package provides high level control of the Unitree Go1 quadrupted and exposes the IMU data in /imu/data.
+This ROS package provides high level control of the Unitree Go1 quadrupted, exposes the IMU data in /imu/data and also fixes the issue where tf is missing in the /odom message.

 ## Environment
 We recommand users to run this package in Ubuntu 18.04 and ROS melodic environment